Sudip-Pandit/Sudip-Pandit/README.md

 - 👯 I have designed and deployed Kafka streaming applications for real-time data processing and analytics, integrating with Spark Structured Streaming.
 - 🤔 I’m Skilled in ETL and ELT (DBT) processes, data warehousing, machine learning pipelines, and database management.
 Strong problem-solving abilities in Hadoop, Spark, Hive, AWS, Azure, Kafka, and NoSQL databases.
 - 💬 With a strong commitment to innovation, I work closely with engineering, data science, and business teams to design and implement scalable, robust, and efficient data solutions.
 - 📫 Proven expertise in designing, building, and optimizing scalable data pipelines and large-scale data infrastructures.
-Skilled in ETL and ELT (DBT) processes, data warehousing, machine learning pipelines, and database management.
 - 😄 Strong problem-solving abilities in Hadoop, Spark, Hive, AWS, Azure, Kafka, and NoSQL databases.
 - ⚡ Built end to end data pipelines such as Data Reconcilliation, Data Profiling, Backward filling, data governance and Data quality.